vebjorn1997/CS1420_final/readme.md

 ## FAQ

 - The noise module requires visual studio install which is 7gb.
 To avoid this install req you can bypass it.
+However, this will remove the terrain generation, excpets for water, but the game will still work.
-First go into the requirements.txt file and remove the noise module.
-Then run pip install -r requirements.txt.
+  - First go into the requirements.txt file and remove the noise module.
+  - Then run pip install -r requirements.txt.
-  Next, got into main.py and comment out line 7, 23, 24, 25, 93, 94, and 95.
-Then go to tile.py, and change line 10, 11, and 12 to 0.
+  - Next, got into main.py and comment out line 7, 23, 24, 25, 93, 94, and 95.
-  This will remove the terrain generation, excpets for water, but the game will still work.
+  - Then go to tile.py, and change line 10, 11, and 12 to 0.